arvidn/libtorrent/docs/tuning.rst

 ``session_settings::cache_expiry`` to a large number.
 This won't degrade anything as long as the client is only seeding, and not downloading any torrents.

+In order to increase the disk cache hit rate, you can enable suggest messages based on what's in the read cache.
+To do this, set ``session_settings::suggest_mode`` to ``session_settings::suggest_read_cache``.
+This will send suggest messages to peers for the most recently used pieces in the read cache.
+This is especially useful if you also enable explicit read cache, by settings ``session_settings::explicit_read_cache`` to the number of pieces to keep in the cache.
+The explicit read cache will make the disk read cache stick, and not be evicted by cache misses.
+The explicit read cache will automatically pull in the rarest pieces in the read cache.

+Assuming that you seed much more data than you can keep in the cache, to a large numbers of peers (so that the read cache wouldn't be useful anyway), this may be a good idea.

+When peers first connect, libtorrent will send them a number of allow-fast messages, which lets the peers download certain pieces even when they are choked, since peers are choked by default, this often triggers immediate requests for those pieces.
+In the case of using explicit read cache and suggesting those pieces, allowing fast pieces should be disabled, to not systematically trigger requests for pieces that are not cached for all peers.
+You can turn off allow-fast by settings ``session_settings::allowed_fast_set_size`` to 0.

 send buffer low watermark
 -------------------------